Economy of Croatia: Sectors

+In 2022, the sector with the highest number of companies registered in Croatia is Services with 110,085 companies followed by Retail Trade and Construction with 22,906 and 22,121 companies respectively.

 Industry

 Tourism

 Tourism is a notable source of income during the summer and a major industry in Croatia.
-It dominates the Croatian service sector and accounts for up to 20% of Croatian GDP.
+It routinely generates 10% to 15% of total GDP.
+In 2019, it accounted for up to 11.8% of Croatian GDP.
+In 2023, 15.8 million international tourists visited Croatia.
 Annual tourist industry income for 2011 was estimated at €6.61 billion.
 Its positive effects are felt throughout the economy of Croatia in terms of increased business volume observed in retail business, processing industry orders and summer seasonal employment.
 The industry is considered an export business, because it significantly reduces the country's external trade imbalance.
 Since the conclusion of the Croatian War of Independence, the tourist industry has grown rapidly, recording a fourfold rise in tourist numbers, with more than 10 million tourists each year.
 The most numerous are tourists from Germany, Slovenia, Austria and the Czech Republic as well as Croatia itself.
 Length of a tourist stay in Croatia averages 4.9 days.

 The bulk of the tourist industry is concentrated along the Adriatic Sea coast.
 Opatija was the first holiday resort since the middle of the 19th century.
 By the 1890s, it became one of the most significant European health resorts.
 Later a large number of resorts sprang up along the coast and numerous islands, offering services ranging from mass tourism to catering and various niche markets, the most significant being nautical tourism, as there are numerous marinas with more than 16 thousand berths, cultural tourism relying on appeal of medieval coastal cities and numerous cultural events taking place during the summer.
 Inland areas offer mountain resorts, agrotourism and spas.
 Zagreb is also a significant tourist destination, rivalling major coastal cities and resorts.

 Croatia has unpolluted marine areas reflected through numerous nature reserves and 99 Blue Flag beaches and 28 Blue Flag marinas.
 Croatia is ranked as the 18th most popular tourist destination in the world.
 About 15% of these visitors (over one million per year) are involved with naturism, an industry for which Croatia is world-famous.
 It was also the first European country to develop commercial naturist resorts.